IBM/fabric-postgres-wallet/README.md

 ### PostgreSQL as a Kubernetes container

-To Deploy PostgreSQL on Kubernetes we need to follow below steps:
+To Deploy PostgreSQL on Kubernetes we need to follow below steps.
-     * Postgres Docker Image
-     * Config Maps for storing Postgres configurations
-     * Persistent Storage Volume
-     * PostgreSQL Deployment
-     * PostgreSQL Service

 > Note: All scripts are available in `scripts` folder for reference.

 * **Postgres Docker Image**

 We are using PostgreSQL latest Docker image from the public registry.
 This image will provide the functionality of   providing custom configurations/environment variables of PostgreSQL like username, password, database name and path, etc.

 * **Config Maps for PostgreSQL Configurations**